mrkamel/search_flip/README.md

 ```

 Generally, aggregation results returned by Elasticsearch are returned as a
-`SearchFlip::Result`, which basically is `Hashie::Mash`such that you can access
+`SearchFlip::Result`, which basically is a `Hashie::Mash`, such that you can
-them via:
+access them via:

 ```ruby
 query.aggregations(:username)["mrkamel"].revenue.value